Homelessness

 Not always.
 Many people who beg in Swindon are not sleeping rough.
 Some have accommodation and may be asking for money to fund a drug or alcohol addiction rather than a place to stay.

 If someone who is begging appears to be sleeping rough, you can send an alert through StreetLink.
-Please share their location, the time you saw them and anything else that might help, such as gender or appearance.
-Outreach workers will then visit, assess their needs and offer support.
+Please share their location, the time you saw them and anything else that might help.

 Some people choose to give money.
 Others prefer to donate to charities that help rough sleepers.
 Either choice is yours.

-We have repurposed Saltzgitter Court in Toothill, which was formerly sheltered housing, into transitional accommodation.
-There are now 25 refurbished units with onsite support to help residents regain stability and move toward independent living.
+We have repurposed Saltzgitter Court in Toothill into transitional accommodation, providing 25 refurbished units with onsite support.

-These local efforts are supported by an additional £84 million in government funding to help councils prevent homelessness and support families in temporary accommodation.
+These local efforts are supported by an additional £84 million in government funding.
 Swindon Borough Council has been allocated more than £582,000 from this fund.

-Helping someone who is rough sleeping can sometimes take time.
-Although support is offered straightaway, people respond differently and may need several conversations before accepting help.
-We work in a trauma informed and person-centred way, so the support pathway varies for each individual.
+Helping someone who is rough sleeping can take time.
+People respond differently and may need several conversations before accepting help.

-Contact our housing team immediately on 01793 445503 or visit our homelessness support webpage for advice.
+Contact our housing team immediately on 01793 445503 or visit the homelessness support webpage.

-You can also contact national organisations such as Shelter or speak to local charities, including the Haven Day Centre.
+You can also contact national organisations such as Shelter or local charities including the Haven Day Centre.

-The Swindon Rough Sleeper Reduction Strategy 2024 to 2027 (PDF) sets out a number of commitments to ensure effective ways of working.
-It seeks to improve the level of co-ordination and joint delivery of services and to support the creation of innovative solutions.
+The Swindon Rough Sleeper Reduction Strategy 2024 to 2027 sets out commitments to improve coordination and joint delivery of services.

 For more information, email hoptions@swindon.gov.uk.